Cyprian-Kinyua/alx-airbnb-database/normallization.md

-The design was satisfactory and no normalization was necessary.
+The design was satisfactory, and no normalization was necessary.